 After lunch, Derek found yet another trolley deep under the silt.
 With several people on the rope, we managed to pull this one free and get it up the steep bank as well.

 Another challenging find was this metal water tank/safe – full of silt and very difficult to attach the ropes to!

 At the end of the day everyone was wet, the rubbish pile was sky high and so we called it a day for another Wandle cleanup.

 So what did we find?
 1 mattress, 1 roller, 1 jump lead, 1 safe, 1 coconut, 1 skateboard, 1 back of a TV, 1 computer monitor, 1 flatbed trolley, 1 tape player, 1 traffic cone, 2 trolleys, 3 bike tyres, 4 car tyres, 7 carpets, 10 car mats, lots of piping and wood, many, many plant pots and much more rubbish.

-Huge thanks to everyone who helped unpack and pack up the van during the event, Ann for supervising the Event Tent and for baking some treats, and the Waste Team at Merton Council for organising collection of all the rubbish the next day.
+Huge thanks to everyone who helped unpack and pack up the van during the event, Ann for supervising the Event Tent and for baking some treats, Big Yellow Wandsworth for providing free storage space for our equipment and the Waste Team at Merton Council for organising collection of all the rubbish the next day.

 We’d also like to say a big thank you to Richard from The Burly Photographer, who came and took some great photos of our event!